bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 ## Assignment Overview

-Today we will perform <i>de novo</i> alignment and variant calling in multiple haploid yeast strains.
+Today you will perform alignment and variant calling across multiple haploid yeast strains.
 These strains are the progeny of a cross between a lab strain and a wine strain.
-The data come from [Finding the sources of missing heritability in a yeast cross](http://www.nature.com/nature/journal/v494/n7436/full/nature11867.html).<br><br>
+The data come from this paper: "[Finding the sources of missing heritability in a yeast cross](http://www.nature.com/nature/journal/v494/n7436/full/nature11867.html)".
+After performing variant calling, you'll be doing some basic exploratory analysis of the genetic variation you discovered.<br><br>

 ## Data